Ask South Pavilion Dental Care if our services are right for youMake an Appointment

 If your tooth is completely knocked out of your mouth, see an endodontist or dentist immediately.
 The length of time the tooth was out of the mouth will determine the chances of saving the tooth.
 The tooth will be placed back in the socket, and a stabilizing splint with be placed for a few weeks.

 Depending on the type of injury to your tooth, you may sustain a horizontal root fracture.
 In this case, the tooth may need to be stabilized with a splint for a required period of time.

 If you've sustained oral trauma, it's important to contact us right away for treatment that can save your tooth or teeth.
-Contact South Stone Dental Care at 509-624-7151 without delay.
+Contact South Pavilion Dental Care at 509-624-7151 without delay.